Houston Area Molecular Biophysics Training Program (HAMBP)

 Funded by the National Institutes of Health grant T32GM008280 to Baylor College of Medicine

-Providing a unique, inter-institutional biophysical training experience with leading institutions and the latest technology
+Providing a unique, inter-institutional biophysical training experience with leading institutions and the latest technology.

 Program Director: